-I’ve sat through OKR workshops.
-I’ve written SMART goals.
-I’ve seen BHAGs, MBOs, V2MOMs.
+OKR workshops, SMART goals, BHAGs, MBOs, V2MOMs.
 Every year there’s a new framework that promises to be the answer.

 Most goal-setting becomes corporate theater.
 We craft goals that sound impressive but are too fluffy to drive decisions.
 We keep them “short and to the point” but lose clarity and ownership in the process.

 The structural problem with OKRs: they provide too much flexibility and too little guidance.
-Organizations report the system breaking down around 25-50 people, with complexity increasing exponentially as teams scale.
-The framework itself becomes the problem — not because it’s wrong, but because it’s so flexible that every organization implements it differently, leading to endless trial and error.
+In my experience, OKR systems start breaking down around 25–50 people.
+Complexity grows fast once teams need to coordinate across teams.
+The framework itself becomes the problem, not because it’s wrong, but because it’s so flexible that every organisation implements it differently, leading to endless trial and error.

 Instead of fixing that, we assign ownership to “areas” or “the VP of Engineering.”